Les Murray is Australia's leading poet and one of the greatest contemporary poets writing in English. His work has been published in ten languages.

 A great many poems are also published online by the Australian Poetry Library:

 Waiting for the Past, Les Murray's latest collection, was published in March and April 2015 (Carcanet and Black Inc).
 Clive James found it to be "full of his characteristic joy at getting things made.
 Even when writing about tragedy and suffering he canít quite suppress the sheer thrill of hand-crafting the miracle."
 (The Quadrant).
-As the Autumn choice of the Poetry Book Society, Waiting for the Past has been shortlisted for the 2015 T.S.
+As the Autumn choice of the Poetry Book Society, Waiting for the Past was shortlisted for the 2015 T.S.
 Eliot Prize.

 2015 also saw the publication of a substantial New Selected Poems, which includes some previously uncollected work (Farrar Straus Giroux).
+The selection On Bunyah, which also includes a number of photographs, was published earlier the same year in Australia (Black Inc) and in 2017 in the UK (Carcanet).

 Les Murray's previous original collections were Taller When Prone (2010), winner of the John Bray Poetry Award, and The Biplane Houses (2006).